alianimity/mortonsoftware/memory-bank/businessProfile.md

 - **Medium Projects**: $2,500 - $15,000 (2-8 weeks)
 - **Large Projects**: $15,000+ (2+ months)

-This business profile positions Maker Software LLC as a premium digital transformation partner that combines strategic thinking with exceptional execution, targeting growing businesses that need more than just development services – they need a true technology partner.
+This business profile positions Morton Software Insights LLC as a premium insights-driven digital transformation partner that combines strategic analysis with exceptional execution, targeting growing businesses that need more than just development services – they need a true insights-driven technology partner that delivers measurable results through data-informed solutions.